Copyright © 2002-2007 Thomas M. Eastep

 internal systems.
 You can take one of two approaches:

-configure your internal systems to use the caching name server as
+you configure your internal systems to use the firewall itself as

 10.10.10.254 in the example above)

-network to the server; you do that by adding the rules in
+network to the firewall; you do that by adding the following rules

-In the rules shown above, “DNS/ACCEPT” is an example of
+In the rule shown above, “DNS/ACCEPT” is an example of

-a defined macro.
+a macro invocation.
 Shorewall includes a number of

 You don't have to use defined macros when coding a rule in

-#ACTION SOURCE DEST PROTO DEST PORT(S) ACCEPT loc $FW tcp 53 ACCEPT loc $FW udp 53 ACCEPT dmz $FW tcp 53 ACCEPT dmz $FW udp 53
+#ACTION SOURCE DEST PROTO DEST PORT(S) ACCEPT $FW net udp 53 ACCEPT $FW net tcp 53

 The sample also includes:

-Those rules allow you to run an SSH server on your firewall and in each of your DMZ systems and to connect to those servers from your local systems.
+That rule allows you to run an SSH server on your firewall and connect to that server from your local systems.

-If you wish to enable other connections between your systems, the general format for using a defined macro is:
+If you wish to enable other connections from your firewall to other systems, the general format using a macro is:

-#ACTION SOURCE DEST PROTO DEST PORT(S) <macro>/ACCEPT <source zone> <destination zone>
+#ACTION SOURCE DEST PROTO DEST PORT(S) <macro>/ACCEPT $FW <destination zone>

-The general format when not using a defined macro is:
+The general format when not using defined macros is:

-#ACTION SOURCE DEST PROTO DEST PORT(S) ACCEPT <source zone> <destination zone> <protocol> <port>
+#ACTION SOURCE DEST PROTO DEST PORT(S) ACCEPT $FW <destination zone> <protocol> <port>

-Example 2.
-You want to run a publicly-available DNS server on your firewall system
+You want to run a Web Server on your firewall system:

-#ACTION SOURCE DEST PROTO DEST PORT(S) DNS/ACCEPT net $FW
+#ACTION SOURCE DEST PROTO DEST PORT(S) Web/ACCEPT net $FW Web/ACCEPT loc $FW

-Those rules would of course be in addition to the rules listed above under "If you run the name server on your firewall".
+Those two rules would of course be in addition to the rules listed above under “You can configure a Caching Name Server on your firewall”.